Why Are Dogs Afraid Of Brooms: Nature Or Nurture?

 One huge incorrect explanation to why dogs are afraid of brooms is the notion that something horrible happened to your dog with the object.

 Traumatic Events Are Highly Unlikely To Be The Cause Of The Behavior

 When a dog is scared of someone or an object, it could possibly be due to negative past experiences.
 This is because a traumatizing event can create an association with a person or a thing.

 However, in most cases, it is unlikely your dog has undergone a negative experience with the object.
 Instead, it could be because the dog lacks socialization skills; another possibility is that your dog is genetically fearful or anxious.

-Rescues or confirmed cases of dog abuse are highly unlikely to be afraid of the broom.
+Research confirms that cases of dog abuse are highly unlikely to be why are dogs afraid of brooms.

 A study conducted in 2014 compared dogs who were abused with those that had not.
 This study found that abused dogs tended to be more fearful of people and other dogs, and not objects.
 Abused dogs displayed behavior of meekness, lameness and cowering, but not aggression.
 Non-abused dogs tended to show fear of inanimate objects such as the vacuum or umbrellas.
 In addition, these dogs’ behavior tended to be prey like in that they were more aggressive with the object.